turbot/steampipe-plugin-jira/docs/tables/jira_project_role.md

 # Table: jira_project_role

-Project roles are a flexible way to associate users and/or groups with particular projects.
+Project **Roles** are a flexible way to associate users and/or groups with particular projects.
 Project roles also allow for delegated administration:

 - Jira administrators define project roles — that is, all projects have the same project roles available to them.
 - Project administrators assign members to project roles specifically for their project(s).